harmslab/reveal-presentation-template/README.md

 ##Notes:
 The `node_modules` and `MathJax-master` directories are quite large.
 I have them stored in a different location and then symlink them into each presentation.

+To add one of our Viewer-apps to a slide, checkout of this [example](https://github.com/harmslab/reveal-presentation-template/tree/viewer-example).